 Women's wear typically includes a white, wide-sleeved blouse decorated with bright red, black, or gold embroidery.
 The blouse is worn tucked into a long skirt, usually topped by an apron and tied at the waist with a sash.
 Skirts and aprons often feature woven or embroidered bold, geometric patterns.
 On special occasions, women sometimes add scarves and long silk veils.
-Married women typically wear a distinct, colorful headdress that reflects regional styles or a naframa, an intricately embroidered silk or cotton handkerchief (Photo: Romanian family in traditional garments).
+Married women typically wear a distinct, colorful headdress that reflects regional styles or a naframa, an intricately embroidered silk or cotton handkerchief.